What is MUDA? | The 7 Wastes in Lean Manufacturing

 How to Create

 To identify and reduce MUDA: (1) Observe the process at the gemba (actual workplace), ideally using video analysis for detailed review.
 (2) Classify each work element as Value-Added (VA), Incidental Work — Required (IWR), Incidental Work — Avoidable (IWA), or Waste (MUDA).
 (3) Quantify the proportion of time spent on each category.
 (4) Prioritize elimination: start with pure waste, then reduce incidental work.
 (5) Implement countermeasures using standard work, 5S, and process redesign.
 (6) Measure the improvement.
-Yamazo VAS enables automatic VA/IWA/IWR/MUDA classification when tagging work elements in video analysis.
+Yamazo Studio enables automatic VA/IWA/IWR/MUDA classification when tagging work elements in video analysis.

 Example